 Hairston’s place of birth has long been shown as Crawford, Mississippi.
 That is in Lowndes County, in the eastern part of the state, near the Alabama line.
 In May 2010, however, Glenn Lautzenhiser (a member of the Society for American Baseball Research, or SABR) said that Sam may have been born in the Plum Grove community, several miles east.
 “We are trying to do additional research and get some kind of documentation,” he added.

 Sam was the second of 13 children born to Will and Clara Hairston (née Neal), who were married at ages 18 and 15, respectively.
 He had seven younger brothers (Johnny, Leotis, Herbert, Bob, Bill, Willie, and Jack) and five sisters (his older sibling Bessie, Sarah, Nellie, Leanna, and Gloria).
 He also had a half-brother named Earl from a prior relationship of Will’s.
 Jack Hairston, 24 years Sam’s junior, pitched one year of rookie ball in the White Sox chain in 1966.
-On the same squad was Sam Hairston Jr., who was born the year before his nephew.
+On the same squad was Sam Hairston Jr., who was born the year before his uncle.

 In 1920, Crawford was a village of 323, and the population was still only 655 as of 2000.
 It’s not near any large cities.
 The state capital, Jackson, is about 115 miles southwest; Tuscaloosa and Birmingham, Alabama, are both closer.
 Tupelo, Elvis Presley’s birthplace, is roughly 70 miles north -- but at least two other famous Americans have roots in Crawford.
 Delta bluesman Big Joe Williams was born there and star NFL receiver Jerry Rice was raised there.